SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/EPM/Tutorials/EPM_Introduction_Tutorial.md

    The new dashboard will automatically be opened in edit mode.

-1. Add the EPM feed component to the dashboard:
+1. Add an EPM feed component to the dashboard:

-   1. Hover the mouse pointer over the sidebar on the left, so that the components pane is shown.
+   1. Hover the mouse pointer over the sidebar on the left, so that the visualizations pane is shown.

    1. In the search box at the top, enter *EPM*.

-   1. Click and drag the EPM feed component to the top of the dashboard.
+   1. Click and drag the *EPM feed* visualization to the top of the dashboard.

    ![EPM feed component](~/user-guide/images/EPM_GS_step_4_2.png)